Community Counseling Program Practitioners

 Program Manager

 With over 30 years of experience in the mental health field, Ellen McElderry, LIMHP, LADC, has seen firsthand how providing the best behavioral health care can make a positive impact on a person’s life.
-Now, as the program manager for the Methodist Hospital Community Counseling Program, she’s driven to support her team and deliver that exceptional care to our communities.
+Now, as the program manager for the Methodist Community Counseling Program, she’s driven to support her team and deliver that exceptional care to our communities.

 “I want clients to know that they’ll receive quality care in a confidential setting in the comfort of their own neighborhood and community,” she said.
 “We’re able to serve people in their school, church, office – or even their home with telehealth.”